leighd2008/DDP-Week4-Shiny-Presentation2/index.md

 ---

-## Carbon Dioxide Uptake in Grass Plants - Data
+## Carbon Dioxide Uptake in Grass Plants-Data

 The CO2, uptake of six plants from Quebec and six plants from Mississippi was measured at several levels of ambient CO2 concentration.
 Half the plants of each type were chilled overnight before the experiment was conducted.